webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 - **Form Data**: Temporarily save form data for use within the session.

 ## Local storage
 Local storage stores data with no expiration date.
 It persists even after the browser is closed, and can be accessed whenever the user revisits the website.
-Local storage is best for storing user preferences or settings, caching data to improve performance, and saving application state across sessions.
+Local storage is best for storing user preferences or settings, caching data to improve performance, and saving app state across sessions.

 ### Key features